builtbybel/privatezilla/README.md

 ## About

-Privatezilla integrates the most critical Windows 10 privacy policies and allows you to quickly perform a privacy check against these policies.
-Active policies are marked with the status "Configured" as in the Group Policy Editor and indicates that your privacy is protected.
+Privatezilla integrates the most critical Windows 10 privacy settings and allows you to quickly perform a privacy check against these settings.
+Active settings are marked with the status "Configured" and indicates that your privacy is protected.
 The inactive ones are declared as "Not configured".
-All available policies (currently 60) can be enabled as well as disabled.
+All available settings (currently 60) can be enabled as well as disabled.

 ### System Requirements